GovTechSG/seed-documentation/device-clean-up-policy.md

 Note that when your device records are "soft deleted", it does not wipe or retire the device.
 The device record is temporarily deleted from Intune.

-SEED administrators will not be able to view details such as the health status of this device and will no longer able to manage it from the DEEP Dashboard.
+SEED administrators will not be able to view details such as the health status of this device and will no longer able to manage it from the SEED Dashboard.

 ### Restore my device records on Intune